 Birds also foul vehicles parked nearby and if you have any raw materials in the warehouse, the contamination of bird droppings will spoil your good, resulting in them having to be discarded at a financial loss.

 Bird droppings also corrode stone, metal, paintwork and other building materials.

 And finally, bird droppings can contain many types of bacteria, viruses and parasites which can contaminate food, surfaces and goods.
 The pathogens in the bird droppings include Salmonella, E. coli and Histoplasma, which can then infect people handling the goods and eating contaminated food.

-The issue with bird nests is that ticks, fleas, lice and mites are carried by birds and can infest their nests and spread around the building.
+The issue with bird nests is that birds carry ticks, fleas, lice and mites and can infest their nests and spread around the building.
 There are also various beetles, moths, flies and mites that feed on nest detritus and which can infest nests, such as carpet beetle, fur beetle, biscuit beetle, clothes moth, dust mite and other stored product insects.

 Debris from nests and feathers:

 The fourth sign you have a bird problem is finding nest and feather debris scattered around your premises.
 Nests block guttering and drain pipes, leading to flooding on the roof.
 This causes 2 additional problems: the water can then become breeding sites for flying and biting insects, and the flooding can cause internal leaks, rotten timbers, metal corrosion, damaged plaster and other wall coverings and flooring inside the building.

 The final sign you have a bird problem in your warehouse is noticing that stored food such as grain and flour (if you store food products) is being lost to birds.
 Birds can gain access to grain silos and stores through doors, ventilation points and damaged roofs.
 Bird pecking causes damage to packaged goods, as birds peck to access the food, or from droppings fouling the packaging.